Shawon-Mahmud07/Grand-weddings/README.md

   provided for various services.
 This helps couples plan their wedding budget effectively and make informed decisions.

-These features and functionalities make "Grand Wedding" a comprehensive and user-friendly platform for couples planning their weddings, offering a wide range of services to meet their needs.
+These features and functionalities make "Grand Weddings" a comprehensive and user-friendly platform for couples planning their weddings, offering a wide range of services to meet their needs.